Benefits Spotlight – Understanding Your Benefits Summary

 Helpful Tip!
 You should check your Benefits Summary periodically to check if rates have changed, if your employment status affected any benefits (i.e., FTE reduction), etc. It is best to stay informed of your benefits, especially those that you pay for so there are no surprises in the future.

 The date will default to the 1st of the current pay period.
 If your benefits coverage begins at a later date, you can select a future date to see your benefits information.
 Change the date and click on "Refresh."
-Please note sick and vacation leave balances will not update.
+Please note the sick and vacation leave balances will not change and will only show your balances as of today's date.

 You can toggle between the two icons to view your Benefit Plans either as tiles or as a list.